markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 # Second Page and Wrap-up

-We've made it!
-At this point, we've learned enough about HTML and CSS that we can actually hold our own a bit and create simple pages for the web.
-There's still some more advanced techniques to learn when it comes to these two languages&mdash;which will be covered next week&mdash;but in the early days of web development this is about 75% of what a lot of developers used on a regular basis.

-Throughout this project we have learned how to create and organize content for a web page, create custom styles and layouts for that content, and utilized the proper tools to protect, backup, and publish our work.
+Throughout this project we have learned how to create and organize content for a web page, create custom styles and layouts for that content, and utilize the proper tools to protect, backup, and publish our work.
 This is a lot to take in, so we're going to use this last lesson to reinforce these concepts and "take the training wheels off" by building a second (simpler) page for our Run Buddy product site.

 The page we're going to be building is for the site's "Privacy Policy", which has become a must-have as the web has become increasingly interactive with the user and data-centric.
 This is a great page to build because there isn't too much to it when we compare it to the page we just completed.
 As a matter of fact, it's kind of boring, but that's not a bad thing for us to practice with.